tillitis/tillitis-key1/README.md

 it on the open hardware security processor.
 This measurement is similar to [TCG DICE](https://trustedcomputinggroup.org/work-groups/dice-architectures/).

-Each Tkey device contains a Unique Device Secret (UDS), which together with the application measurement, and an optional user-provided seed, is used to derive key material unique to each application.
+Each TKey device contains a Unique Device Secret (UDS), which together with the application measurement, and an optional user-provided seed, is used to derive key material unique to each application.
 This guarantees that if the integrity of the application